 We’ve now covered at least one overall strategy for each of the four ACT sections.
-The last time we discussed the English section we talked about so-called “rhetoric” questions and how to approach them.
+The last time we discussed the English section we talked about “rhetoric” questions and how to approach them.
 Today we will look at an equally important technique that addresses more straightforward grammar questions.

-When we discuss the most important grammar rules of the ACT, we use simple terms—verbs, subjects, pronouns, active voice, etc. It’s not difficult to think of rudimentary sentences that demonstrate one or two of those at a time.
+When we discuss the most important grammar rules of the ACT, we use simple terms—verbs, subjects, pronouns, clauses, etc. It’s not difficult to think of rudimentary sentences that demonstrate one or two of those at a time.
 But when we start looking at more nuanced sentences, our job becomes more difficult.
 Our goal, however, should not change: we want to identify the basic parts of each sentence and check them against the most important grammar rules, particularly subject-verb agreement.

-If you were looking for short words linking nouns and giving physical relationships, you should have selected “on”, “of”, and “in” as prepositions.
-Highlighting prepositional phrases gives us “The magazines on top of that pile of desks in the corner is glossy.”
-If you remove those phrases, we have:
+If you were looking for short words linking nouns and giving physical relationships, you should have selected “of,” “at,” “with,” and “about” as prepositions.
+Highlighting the prepositional phrases gives us “The team of researchers at the university were happy to speak with the president of the student body about a variety of issues.”

 Prepositions, despite being easy to overlook, play an important role in ACT English sentences, not necessarily because they provide important detail (although they sometimes do!) but because they obstruct our normal analysis of a sentence.
 By eliminating prepositional phrases, we can take even the most difficult sentences and turn them into textbook applications of the most basic grammar rules.